chris-wood/ietf-masque/proposed_charter.md

 Proxying technologies such as SOCKS and HTTP(S) CONNECT exist, albeit with their own shortcomings.
 For example, SOCKS signalling is not encrypted and HTTP CONNECT is currently limited to TCP.
-In contrast, HTTP/3 is a viable candidate protocol for proxying arbitrary traffic, as it provides to a single connection secure connectivity, multiplexed streams, and migration, while taking advantage of a unified congestion controller.
+In contrast, HTTP/3 is a viable candidate protocol for proxying arbitrary traffic, as in a single connection it provides secure connectivity, multiplexed streams, migration, and a unified congestion controller.
 An HTTP/3 datagram construct built on top of QUIC datagram frames would provide for unreliable data transmission and enable transporting UDP and other unreliable flows via a proxy.
 Moreover, it would not introduce potentially redundant or unnecessary recovery mechanisms.
 Lastly, HTTP supports an established request/response semantic that can set up and configure flows for different services.

 The primary goal of this working group is to develop mechanism(s) that allow configuring and concurrently running multiple proxied stream- and datagram-based